 My name is Alycia, and I’ve been a lot things in 30 years.
 I’ve started a few businesses that failed—RIP Cue, Now for Then SEO, and Wedshock—and I’ve enjoyed answering the awkward questions that come along with said failures.
-So how’s it going?
-Oh, you know, my life is a complete failure and some days I want to die…how was yoga?

 I’ve worked a wide range of jobs as a carhop at Sonic, a nanny for a Jewish family in upstate New York, a copy editor and a digital marketing professional.
 And back in the day, I was the type of committed evangelical who led worship at two large non-denominational Christian churches over 6+ years…are you serious?
 Is that not how you get into heaven?

-But regardless of my day job, I’ve always been a writer: an everyday journaler, an occasional blogger, a sarcastic Tweet creator.
+Regardless of my day job, I’ve always been a writer: an everyday journaler, an occasional blogger, a sarcastic Tweet creator.
 And now?
 I write essays for fun.
 This is 30 apparently.

 I read a lot of novels and rewatch The Office, Friends and Parks and Rec on repeat.
 I’m always hosting a book club, usually on Brené Brown or Glennon Doyle.
 I’m an enneagram 7 (I can hear you rolling your eyes), an extrovert, and browsing social media makes me sad because I, 100% of the time, want to be invited to the party you’re having.
 I’ve also been all about Marie Kondo and living that hygge lifestyle we’ve all been pinning about…I’m not basic, you’re basic.